raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 I plan to compare the performance of RNN (or LSTM: Long-Short Team Memory) with that of traditional approaches like Naive Bayes.
 I will compare the accuracy or mean-squared error of each technique to analyse which one is more effective and try to find out the reason for the same.
 Also, this is a Kaggle problem and the leader board shows good success rate.
 So, planing to achieve accuracy of atleast 90% on the test data.

+### Evaluation Metrics

+### Project Design

+As discussed above, I plan to use IMDB dataset from Kaggle and in particular the labeled data set.
+Below are major compoenet of the modeling / training.

+- **Dataset Exploration:** Load the data in python and explore it.
+Make sure that the dataset has almost equal nuber of positive and negative sentiments.
+Also, ensure that the data is randomized so that training is proper.

+- **Preprocessing:** Before applying the data on modelling, I will ensure that it's preprocessed and in the right form.
+I am planning to do below activity to ensure that:
+ - Remove special characters from the text.
+These special characters are noise and they don't convey any meaningful input for sentiment analysis.
+These special characters could be punctuations, html elements etc.
+ - Remove stop words

+- **Create Vocab:** This will help to know how manu unique words are there in the whole dataset.

+- **Word Embedding:** ML techniques work on vector of integers or floats so we need to transform the text or words into their number representation.

+- **Training and Testing data set:** As discussed above separate out 90% of data for modelling purpose and rest 10% for testing purpose.

+- **Modelling:** Model the problem appropriately using traditional technique like Naive Bayes as well as RNN/LSTM.

+- **Traininng:** Train the model and tweak parameters to get best results.

+- **Testing:** Test the model and record the accuracy percentage.

+### References